Build vs Buy Data Platform: An Engineering Leader's Decision Framework in 2026

 How does a data engineering consultancy help in a buy decision?

-They serve three critical roles:
+They typically cover three roles:

 What are the biggest hidden costs of building a data platform?

-• Talent Attrition: Retaining the specialized engineers who built the platform is expensive and difficult in a competitive market.
+• Talent Attrition: retaining the specialized engineers who built the platform is expensive and difficult in a competitive market.

-• Ongoing Maintenance: A custom platform is never “done.”
+• Ongoing Maintenance: a custom platform is never “done.”
 It requires a permanent team for bug fixes, security patching, and compatibility updates.

-• Scalability Rework: The platform built for today’s data volume will buckle under tomorrow’s, forcing expensive re-architecting projects.
+• Scalability Rework: the platform built for today’s data volume will buckle under tomorrow’s, forcing expensive re-architecting projects.

 Peter Korpak · Chief Analyst & Founder